 Dave McNally helped put Montana baseball on the map in 1960 when he led his American Legion team to its World Series, in which it finished second.
 Dave went 18-1 that year and received all sorts of attention from scouts.
 His dad had been killed in WWII so a family friend helped him through negotiations and Dave finally opted for Baltimore and a signing bonus of $85,000, half of which he gave to his mom.By then he had missed the rest of the '60 season so the following year he kicked things off in B ball and a few games in Double A. While that season was a struggle, in '62 he went 15-11 in Single A and by the end of the year he was up top to throw a two-hit shutout in his first start.
 After a couple losing seasons for some not great O's teams, Dave began progressing nicely, going a combined 24-12 in '65 and '66.
-Those years peaked in the '66 Series when he threw the final shutout win against Don Drysdale to sweep it.
+Those years peaked in the '66 Series when he threw the final shutout win against LA's Don Drysdale to sweep it.

 Ironically, some of McNally's most high-profile time in baseball took place after he retired.
 In '75 Dave played for the Expos without a contract, as did Andy Messersmith with the Dodgers.
 That status allowed them to successfully file a grievance against Major League Baseball and its reserve clause and in March of '76 the two were officially declared free agents.
 The player's union encouraged Dave to sign with a team to memorialize the event and though he had a few offers, he knew his arm was toast and he declined.
 Dave returned to Billings where he ran a chain of auto stores with his brother, for a time was the state's highway commissioner, and coached some ball.
 One of his players was Jeff Ballard, who went on to pitch for the Orioles.
 Dave passed away in 2002 at age 60, a couple years after being named Montana's best athlete of the 20th century.

-During Dave's 20-win streak he wen 85-31.
+During Dave's 20-win streak he went 85-31.
 In an American Legion game he struck out 27 batters, including five in one inning.
 He must have moved the ball around pretty well during that game.
 He has a very detailed obituary linked to here.
-Elrod Hendricks would fondly remember him years later wen he said his injuries forced him to stop relying exclusively on his fastball and "learn to PITCH!"
+Elrod Hendricks would fondly remember him years later wen he said Dave's injuries forced him to stop relying exclusively on his fastball and "learn to PITCH!"

 The Pittsburgh connection helps here: